angular/angular/aio/content/guide/deployment.md

 > 0.5%
 last 2 versions
 Firefox ESR
+Chrome 41 # Support for Googlebot
 not dead
-not IE 9-11 # For IE 9-11 support, remove 'not'. not Chrome 41 # For Googlebot support, remove 'not'.
+not IE 9-11 # For IE 9-11 support, remove 'not'.
 ```

 The `tsconfig.json` looks like this: